wfjm/w11/doc/README_buildsystem_Vivado.md

   the Xilinx environment.
 It uses `XTWV_PATH` to set up the Vivado environment on the fly.
 For details consult 'man xtwv'.
 - don't run the Vivado setup scripts ..../settings(32|64).sh in your working shell.
-Setup only XTWV_PATH !
+Set up only XTWV_PATH !

 #### <a id="ghdllibs">Compile UNISIM/UNIMACRO libraries for GHDL</a>